 Does Why Object Detection Needs Negative Images: Design YOLO Negative Samples become easy just by using Easy Labeling?

-No. Easy Labeling can make local images and YOLO boxes faster to handle, but the project must define the empty label rule.
+No. Easy Labeling can speed up local Detection box work and also provides a Segmentation mask workflow, but the project must still define the empty label rule.
 The tool and instruction document need to work together.

 Do small datasets need this much QA?